mercury-hpc/mercury/README.md

 Architectures supported
 =======================

-   Architectures supported by MPI implementations are supported by the network abstraction layer.
-MPI, BMI (tcp) and SM plugins fully implement the network abstraction layer and are currently supported.
+   Architectures supported by MPI implementations are generally supported by the network abstraction layer.
+MPI, BMI (tcp) and SM (shared-memory) plugins fully implement the network abstraction layer and are currently supported.
-   The CCI plugin is still experimental and underlying CCI transport plugins (tcp, sm, verbs, gni) may require additional testing or upcoming fixes.
+   The CCI plugin is experimental and underlying CCI transport plugins (`tcp`, `sm`, `verbs`, `gni`) may require additional testing or fixes.
-   Additional plugins are currently in development and will be added in future releases to support additional network protocols.
+   The libfabric plugin is experimental and underlying libfabric providers (`tcp`, `verbs`, `psm2`, `gni`) may require additional testing or fixes.

    See the [plugin requirements](#plugin-requirements) section for plugin requirement details.